BoothGroup/Vayesta/docs/source/tutorials/tutorials/molecules.rst

 .. literalinclude:: fragmentation.py
    :lines: 25-27

-The succesfully use the *EWF* method, a fragmentation scheme is needed.
-Vayesta_ enables many methods to perform fragmentations, which can be found in
-REF:VAYESTA_MODULE.
-As an example, the **IAO** fragmentation methodology is set as default if the kernel function has been invoked as is shown below:
+To succesfully use the *EWF* method, a fragmentation scheme is needed.
+Vayesta_ has implemented different methods to perform fragmentations, whose description can be found in REF:VAYESTA_MODULE.
+The **IAO** fragmentation methodology is set as default and automatically used once the method `kernel` is invoked as is shown in the following snippet:

 .. literalinclude:: fragmentation.py
    :lines: 29-31

-Alternatively, a second fragmentation procedure (i.e the IAO+PAOs method) can be carried out using the following lines:
+Alternatively, a second fragmentation procedure (the IAO+PAOs method) can be used as shown in the following lines:

 .. literalinclude:: fragmentation.py
    :lines: 33-40